Uber's use of encrypted messaging may set legal precedents

 Andy Wilson, chief executive of forensics software maker Logikcull, said it is already common for companies to search for usage of encrypted apps or deleted messages when conducting internal investigations.

-He said his company's program is used by Salesforce.com Inc and other businesses to scan emails and chat messages.
+He said his company's programme is used by businesses to scan emails and chat messages.
 Emails showing a user signed up for a service such as Signal or Telegram are held against them in internal investigations, he said, as are records showing a text was deleted."It's a huge win for (customers) because it shows ill-intent" on the part of the subject of the investigation, Wilson said.